 From the beginning, Open Door Christian School has planned for, and seen the benefits of a relatively small student/teacher ratio in the Grammar classrooms.
 Due to the critical developmental skills young students need to acquire and practice, more personal attention is desirable.

-- PK3 Limited to 10 students
+- PK3 Limited to 8 students

 - PK4 Limited to 12 students

-- Kindergarten Limited to 14 students

-- Grades 1st thru 4th Limited to 16 students
+- Grades K thru 9th Limited to 16 students